hsynercn/sunken-serpentines-generator/README.md

 TODO

+- We have to find a better way to use memory on large areas, current on memory space consumption is limiting the max area creation.
 - We can consider processing LCG output with a hash function to get better random number.
 It could provide better statistical distribution.
 - We can consider adding random walk like, or limited lenght trees to maze areas to create more organic areas.